storj/docs/app/(docs)/dcs/third-party-tools/veeam/page.md

 1. In the **Select Folder** field, select **Browse** and find the cloud folder in your "veeam" bucket to map your object storage repository, if it already exists.
 If not, you can select **New Folder** to make a new one.

 1. If desired, select the **Limit object storage consumption to** check box to define a soft limit that can be exceeded temporarily for your object storage consumption.
 Enter a limit value in terabytes or petabytes.

+1. If desired, select the **Make recent backups immutable for** check box to define a retention period.
+Enter a retention period in days.
+    {% callout type="info" %}
+      **Immutability Requirements**

+      Veeam's immutability setting uses S3-Compatible Object Lock, which is currently in Beta.
+For more information and instructions on setting up your bucket with Object Lock, please refer to our documentation here: [](docId:gjrGzPNnhpYrAGTTAUaj).
+    {% /callout %}
     ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/YOE-le-vX4D0wfn7tnrey_archiverepositorys3cbucket.png)

 1. Select **Next**.